OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment: Real-World Experimental Results

 \subsection{Hardware Setup and Testing}

 Four robots are involved in the experiment.
-Each robot (Fig. 1) is equipped with a Raspberry Pi 4B as the central controller, an MP503 Ethanol Sensor\footnote{\texttt{\url{https://wiki.seeedstudio.com/Grove-Air_Quality_Sensor_v1.3/}}, last visited on 2022-9-2.} as its olfactory, a Silicon Labs BG22-RB4191A Bluetooth Antenna Array Radio Board\footnote{\texttt{\url{https://www.silabs.com/development-tools/wireless/bluetooth/bg22-rb4191a-bg22-bluetooth-dual-polarized-antenna-array-radio-board}}, last visited on 2022-9-2.} as its auditory locator, a Silicon Labs SLTB010A EFR32BG22 Thunderboard Kit\footnote{\texttt{\url{https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit}}, last visited on 2022-9-2.} as its sound tag, a Slamtec Rplidar A1 for wall following and obstacle detection, an MPU6050 gyro for direction control, a 3D-printed ethanol tank and a 3-watt pump for ethanol release.
+Each robot (Fig. 1) is equipped with a Raspberry Pi 4B as the central controller, an MP503 Ethanol Sensor\footnote{\texttt{\url{https://wiki.seeedstudio.com/Grove-Air_Quality_Sensor_v1.3/}}, last visited on 2023-7-18.} as its olfactory, a Silicon Labs BG22-RB4191A Bluetooth Antenna Array Radio Board\footnote{\texttt{\url{https://www.silabs.com/development-tools/wireless/bluetooth/bg22-rb4191a-bg22-bluetooth-dual-polarized-antenna-array-radio-board}}, last visited on 2023-7-18.} as its auditory locator, a Silicon Labs SLTB010A EFR32BG22 Thunderboard Kit\footnote{\texttt{\url{https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit}}, last visited on 2023-7-18.} as its sound tag, a Slamtec Rplidar A1 for wall following and obstacle detection, an MPU6050 gyro for direction control, a 3D-printed ethanol tank and a 3-watt pump for ethanol release.

 With a unique MAC address, each sound tag emits signals using Bluetooth 5.1 protocol and can be received by each auditory locator.
-Afterward, the signal data is processed using the angle of arrival (AoA) algorithm in the Gecko library\footnote{\texttt{\url{https://github.com/kevintsq/BluetoothAoaLocator}}.}, and the tag’s direction relative to the locator can be precisely obtained with less than 5° error\footnote{Officially claimed and demonstrated by Silicon Labs on \texttt{\url{https://youtu.be/c3XqbEKmNcM}}, last visited on 2022-9-2.} in real-time.
-The signal received by a robot for its own tag is ignored.
+Afterward, the signal data is processed using the angle of arrival (AoA) algorithm in the Gecko library\footnote{\texttt{\url{https://github.com/kevintsq/BluetoothAoaLocator}}.}, and the tag’s direction relative to the locator can be precisely obtained with less than 5° error\footnote{Officially claimed and demonstrated by Silicon Labs on \texttt{\url{https://youtu.be/c3XqbEKmNcM}}, last visited on 2023-7-18.} in real-time.
+Each robot ignores signals from its own tag.
 Although the Bluetooth signal is used to mimic the audible sound, no state data is shared.
-Our implementation takes advantage of the new Bluetooth 5.1 Direction Finding standard that can provide us with sub-meter precision, a much longer range (roughly 30-50 meters range with 4-0 walls blocking respectively tested by us), and more robust source localization and tracking performance than real sound \cite{c30}.
+Our implementation takes advantage of the new Bluetooth 5.1 Direction Finding standard that can provide us with sub-meter precision, a much longer range (approximately 30–50 meters range with 4–0 walls blocking respectively tested by us), and more robust source localization and tracking performance than real sound~\cite{c30}.

 \textls[-1]{The position of the gas sensor and ethanol is elaborately managed so that a robot’s ethanol cannot interfere with its own sensor.
 The pump releases 75\% ethanol every 5 seconds for 0.5 seconds.
 The analog output of the gas sensor is sampled by a 10-bit ADC, ranging from 0 to 1023.
 Typically, the digital output is below 100, and if the sensor passes near (within one meter of) ethanol released in the manner described above, the output will typically exceed 100 within 5 seconds and then drop below 200 within 10 seconds.
 Thus, we set the threshold to 200 for determining whether the site has been reached.
 Note that the experiment is carried out in a site with closed windows and mild AC controlling the temperature around 27 ℃, so there is barely any air turbulence.
 These parameters may vary if the experiment is conducted on a different site.}